dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 (refer to Figure 16-2).
 You use the tools in the Toolbox to add controls to your

 UserForm.
-If, for some reason, the Toolbox doesn’t appear when you activate your
+If, for some reason, the Toolbox doesn't appear when you activate your

 UserForm, choose View ➪ Toolbox.